verbal-autopsy-software/DHIS2_VA_program/docs/Technical-Implementation-Manual.md

 |orgUnit         |The UID of the Organisation Unit where the event should be registered
 |eventDate       |Date of Death in YYYY-MM-DD format
 |status          |The status of the event - in the case of a Single Event w/o Registration it is `COMPLETED`
-|storedBy        |the name of the 'user' doing the import
+|storedBy        |the name of the user doing the import
 |dataElement 1   |VA ID as text
-|dataElement 2   |Sex - must fit to an option in the "Sex" optionSet (male/female/unknown)
+|dataElement 2   |Sex - must fit to an option in the "Sex" optionSet
 |dataElement 3   |Date of Birth in YYYY-MM-DD format
-|dataElement 4   |Age in years (Integer)
+|dataElement 4   |Age in years
 |dataElement 5   |ICD-10 coded Cause of Death - must fit to an option in the "ICD-10" optionSet
 |dataElement 6   |The ID received from posting the blob file